-Non-U.S. dollar Notes may permit us to make payments in U.S. dollars or delay payment if we are unable to obtain the Specified Currency

-Notes payable in a currency other than U.S. dollars may provide that, if the other currency is subject to convertibility or transferability restrictions, market disruption or other conditions affecting its availability at or about the time when a payment on the Notes comes due because of circumstances beyond our control, we will be entitled to make the payment in U.S. dollars or delay making the payment.
+Non-U.S. dollar Notes may permit us to make payments in U.S. dollars or delay payment if we are unable to obtain the Specified Currency about the time when a payment on the Notes comes due because of circumstances beyond our control, we will be entitled to make the payment in U.S. dollars or delay making the payment.
 These circumstances could include the imposition of exchange controls or our inability to obtain the other currency because of a disruption in the currency markets.
 If we made payment in U.S. dollars, the exchange rate we would use would be determined in the manner described above under "Description of the Notes and the Guarantee-Payment mechanics for Notes-How we will make payments due in other currencies-When the Specified Currency is not available".
 A determination of this kind may be based on limited information and would involve certain discretion on the part of our exchange rate agent.
 As a result, the value of the payment in U.S. dollars an investor would receive on the payment date may be less than the value of the payment the investor would have received in the other currency if it had been available, or may be zero.
 In addition, a government may impose extraordinary taxes on transfers of a currency.
 If that happens, we will be entitled to deduct these taxes from any payment on Notes payable in that currency.